lukas-h/toy-http/README.md

 for serious usage.
 It is now at the point to be a small alternative to other servers that offer static hosting.
 The server is ideal for hosting the current folder to test websites, aso.

+## Installation
+1. download from github.
+2. open a terminal and `cd` into the repository
+3. type `make` in to compile and link the source code (check the [dependencies](#dependencies))
+4. type `sudo make install` to move it

+## Usage
+After the installation, you can use the command `toy-http`.
+### Arguments
+If you call the command without any arguments, it'll run in the actual folder.
+For more advanced usage, can set as first argument the folder or port.
+Then the folder and as third argument how many connections are possible at once.

 ## platforms
 Because of the dependencies to the BSD-Socket API and the Posix programming interface,